FEMALES THRIVING WITH

 This means that a multitude of women are still living their lives feeling like a "freak" or "outsider" because they have not been properly diagnosed and have not had exposure to the truth about what autism and ADHD are like for women.

-• Social difficulty (and feeling like an outsider.
+• Social difficulties (and feeling like an outsider).

 • Masking (hiding differences to appear "normal").